 We're making some changes: Healthylife will be offline from 11PM AEST for scheduled maintenance.

-Does it really matter how many steps you walk per day?
+Does it really matter if you walk 10,000 steps per day?

 how-many-steps-per-day.webp